Sounding out headphones

-Our noise-cancelling headphones test incorporates additional testing to see how well each set works with the noise cancelling feature on and off, plus how each model compares to each other in features and specifications.
-The headphone score ignores price and is based on the following criteria:
+Our noise-cancelling headphones test incorporates additional testing to see how well each set works with the noise cancelling feature on and off, plus how each model compares on features and specifications.
+The overall score ignores price and is based on the following criteria:

 - Listening quality performance 30%